BG-Innovation/quicktype/QUICKTYPES_USAGE.md

 Generated JSON Schemas can validate your QuickBase data structure for runtime safety.

 **Multiple apps:**
-Add any number of apps to `quicktypes.config.js` and they'll all be processed automatically.
+Add any number of apps to `quickbase.config.ts` and they'll all be processed automatically.